how to produce music mpc daw

 Produce As Much As Possible

-This is enormously important.
 Like with any activity, practice is the central principle.
-In order to improve as a musician, an audio technician, and a producer, it’s vital to produce as much as possible on a regular basis.
-It might be helpful to set a goal or a daily target.
-For example, some beat makers have tried to make a beat every day.
-Tracklib’s Discord Community offers Chop Up Challenges and a Random Record Challenge to keep honing your skills on the regular.
+It might be helpful to set a goal or a daily target—some beat makers have tried to make a beat every day.
+Tracklib's Discord Community offers Chop Up Challenges and a Random Record Challenge to keep honing your skills on the regular.

 Don't Rush to Publishing Your Music

-This is a principle that many amateur producers may wish they’d heard earlier.
-It’s easy to think that your finished songs are immediately worth spreading online.
-Instead, it might be worth practicing and keeping your first tracks to yourself until you feel 100% confident in your work.
-It’s often years before a producer achieves a “professional” sound.
+This is a principle that many amateur producers may wish they'd heard earlier.
+Keep your first tracks to yourself until you feel 100% confident in your work.
+It's often years before a producer achieves a "professional" sound.

 Keep Your Tracks Simple